digitalbazaar/bedrock-ledger-storage-mongodb/README.md

 Create a new ledger given an initial configuration block, block metadata, and a set of options.

-* actor - the actor performing the action.
 * configBlock - the initial configuration block for the ledger.
 * meta - the metadata associated with the configuration block.
 * options - a set of options used when creating the ledger.